 - Side Stalls – Fun side stalls can offer something for the ‘non dancers’ and range from favourites like a coconut shy to hoopla to darts challenge and more.
 Usually small prizes will be awarded to the winners.

-- Amusements and Games – These games can take people back to their youth and dependent on space a full amusement arcade can be created.
-Games such as Air Hockey, Upright Arcade Classics like Pac Man and Street Fighter go down well along with other classics such pinball machines and pool tables.
+- Amusements and Games – These games can take people back to their youth and depending on space a full amusement arcade can be created.
+Games such as Air Hockey, dice stack, roulette board, Upright Arcade, Classics like Pac Man and Street Fighter go down well along with other classics such as pinball machines and pool tables.

-Keep along these lines and you’ll have your best company party yet, but should you have little time to organise such entertainment or would like some assistance please feel free to chat to us here or contact our expert team on 01793 887 632 or send an email request to firstname.lastname@example.org
+Keep along these lines and you’ll have your best company event party yet, but should you have little time to organise such corporate entertainment or would like some assistance please feel free to contact our expert team on 01793 887 632 or send an email request to email@example.com